sk2282/ECE3400_Team8/ethics.md

 ## Elderly Care Robots

 ### Background
 Countries are trying to cope with the growing elderly population.
 In the United States, approximately 13% of the population is 65 years or older, but that percentage is expected to nearly double by the year 2050.
+The projected increase in the elderly population will bring with it a growing need to find a way to adequately provide care to the elderly who need it.

-This problem is not unique to the United States as 20% of the population in Japan is 65 years or older.
-Additionally by the year 2025, Japan expects to have a shortage of 1 million caregivers.
-Thus there is a growing need to find a way to adequately provide care to the elderly who need it.
+This problem is not unique to the United States; In Japan, 20% of the population in 65 years or older, and by the year 2025, Japan expects to have a shortage of 1 million caregivers.

 To confront the issue, there are numerous possibilities that supplement personal caregivers.
 Alternatives include the elderly living with family, forcing an increase individuals to become personal caregivers, and the utilization of personal care robots to help care for the elderly.
 [Source](http://www.businessinsider.com/japan-developing-carebots-for-elderly-care-2015-11)

 ### Stake Holders